Tips to Improve Your Mile Run Time

 Brad McLeod knows first hand about mental toughness.
 After passing Hell Week and Dive Pool Comp at BUD/S, he failed a math test and was kicked out of training.
 A year later, he returned, graduated, and served as an operator on the Navy SEAL Teams.

-Today, he is one of the most sought after mental conditioning coaches in the world.
-SEALgrinderPT audios and ebooks have been downloaded in 20 different countries around the globe.
 Check out SEALgrinderPT Coaching to help you step up and take hold of your dreams and realize your goals.

 Jeff Grant’s passion is in coaching–in helping people unlock their potential and break through cycles of stress, overload, and inaction.
 Jeff is a specialist mind training and running coach and currently lives in Switzerland.
 He is constantly finding new ways to challenge himself—such as completing an event to honor D-Day and raise funds for the Navy SEAL Museum, where participants swam to France from 10KM offshore and rucked 25 miles inland.